Home | Site Map | Postwar Lionel | Modern Lionel | Soviet Trains | Contact Us |

 Another view of the box.

 The 6468X Tuscan Boxcar was an occasional component of only one set -- outfit #1535W from 1955.
-It is a good-looking boxcar and a rather scarce piece.
+It is a good-looking boxcar and a rather scarce piece -- as is the box!

 Our Archives Page has more information on 6468 Baltimore & Ohio Boxcars.